 - B.A. or B.S./ M.A.T. in Middle and High School Education

 This is a 12-month Master of Arts in Teaching program that cultivates the identities and practices of the art teacher in our multicultural society.

 The Master of Arts in Education is a flexible degree to support students who seek to advance their expertise in a program of study they design with an advisor.

 This is an online program.
 Full-time students should expect to complete the program in 12 months.
 Graduates receive a Master of Arts in Teaching degree and endorsement for Initial License for grades 1-6.
 Applicants must show strength in science, mathematics, or engineering, through coursework, projects, and/or professional experience.

 This 12-month Master of Arts in Teaching program is for applicants seeking Massachusetts Initial License who intend to teach in middle or high schools in subject areas other than visual art.

 The Master of Arts in Museum Education is for those interested in pursuing careers in art, history, science, and children's museums.
 Additionally, we offer a graduate level Certificate Program in Museum Studies with concentrations in education, art history, history, and classics.

-Online master's programs in teaching Elementary STEM and Middle School Mathematics or General Science will be offered beginning in May 2020.
-Graduates from these programs will be qualified for the Initial License in the state of Massachusetts.
+Online master's program in teaching Elementary STEM will be offered beginning in May 2021.
+Graduates from this program will be qualified for the Initial License in the state of Massachusetts.